Elenkosz/rivus/doc/overview.rst

 Work-flows differ from each other mainly at the beginning.
 From where one gets the input data.

-Further differencies can arise, if one is interested in running a multitude of optimization problems.
+Further differences can arise if one is interested in running a multitude of optimization problems.
 Whatever the reason is (sensitivity analysis, structural analysis etc.) the same needs arise.
-The file based output will not be sufficent to manage and analyse the output effectively.
+The file based output will not be sufficient to manage and analyse the output effectively.
 And there is a good chance, that one will move to a remote server to relieve the own computer.